Phyllis-Lin/ETC5513-assignment4/README.md

 ## :clipboard: About the repository

 This repository provides an exploratory data analysis on job postings across Australia in 2018.
-We analysed the change in job demand in this year by:
+We analysed the changes in job demand in 2018 by:

 1. job category
 2. states
 3. job type

-We also performed a correlation test between the number of job postings in some big cities with more job postings and the living cost in there.
+We also performed a correlation test between the number of job postings in some big cities with more job postings and the living cost there.

 ##  :bar_chart: Data Source